Bake It With Love

 assembled kung pao chicken being wok fried, including bell peppers, zuchhini, chicken chunks, dried peppers and peanuts

 Serve the Panda Express Kung Pao Chicken immediately with your choice of sides, like my Instant Pot Jasmine Rice or my Hibachi Fried Rice!
-If you’re sticking with the Panda Express theme, the well loved Panda Express Chow Mein and Easy Fried Rice are also here and listed on my Panda Express Recipe Index page!
+Maybe try some of my egg rolls or won-tons!
+If you're sticking with the Panda Express theme, the well loved Panda Express Chow Mein and Easy Fried Rice.

 Check out all of my fabulous Panda Express copycat recipes on my Panda Express recipes index page!
 All of your favorite chicken, beef, shrimp entrees as well as chow mein, fried rice and vegetable sides!!